nilostolte/Sudoku/Zig/README.md

 Prefetch is a very interesting resource for increasing memory cache coherency.
 One can't use in many places in the same context.
 In this code I used it before entering the loop and at the end of the loop to keep `grid[index]` in the cache memory.
-I just tewweked some values and it actually produced faster executions.
+I just tweaked some values and it actually produced faster executions.